History of the Mesa Temple

 The temple’s dedication in 1927 was a four-day event and newspapers across the country reported on it, stating that “5,000 of the faith and 5,000 of the friendly” attended the first day’s gathering, and, on the second day, a choir of 300 Arizonans, including Native Americans and Hispanics, gave a public concert on the temple roof of “simple thanks and praise.”

 After the temple opened in 1927, it quickly became a beloved centerpiece of the community and a gathering place for all residents.

 In 1974, the temple was closed for renovation after serving the Saints in Arizona, as well as a number of neighboring southern states as far as Florida and much of Mexico, for 47 years.
 After the renovation was complete, the temple was open to the public for two weeks, in which more than 200,000 visitors toured the temple.

 In April 1975, Church President Spencer W. Kimball performed the historic rededication, as this was the first time a temple had been reopened to the public and then rededicated.

 In 2018, under the direction of Church President Russell M. Nelson, church officials announced that the Mesa Arizona Temple would close for a major renovation of the building and surrounding grounds.
-After the three-year project, a public open house will be held Saturday, Oct.
-16, through Saturday, Nov.
-20 (except Sundays) and the temple will be rededicated Sunday, Dec.
+After the three-year project, a public open house was held Oct.
+16-Nov.
+20 and the temple was rededicated Sunday, Dec.
 12, by President Dallin H. Oaks, first counselor in the First Presidency and president of the Quorum of the Twelve Apostles of The Church of Jesus Christ of Latter-day Saints.